Nfinley/coding-journal/you-dont-know-js-scope-and-closures.md

 1. Compiler declares a variable in current scope\(if not already exists\)
 2. When executing Engine looks up the variable in Scope and assigns it if found

+#### LHS and RHS
+* LHS look-up is done when a variable appears on the lef-hand side of an assignment and RHS is done when a variable appears on the right-hand side
+* RHS means `retrieve his.her source`